BIBLE READING AND DEVOTIONAL RESOURCES

 The following are resources to help you explore the most intuitive and fruitful way to experience God's Word in your life.

-- THE BIBLE PROJECT- is an online library of videos and commentary to get an overview on Scripture.
+THE BIBLE PROJECT- is an online library of videos and commentary to get an overview on Scripture.
 It is categorized by books of the Bible and themes.
+For instance, here is a video series on How to Read the Bible.

-- YOUVERSION - Developed by a fellow Covenant Church, LifeChurch, Youversion is one of the most extensive catalogs of devotional material and daily reading plans.
+YOUVERSION - Developed by a fellow Covenant Church, LifeChurch, Youversion is one of the most extensive catalogs of devotional material and daily reading plans.
 They also have an app for your phone.
+One of greatest aspect is that you can invite friends to do a study together and journal together.

 THREE LIVING QUESTIONS